Geometer is a new design tool and form language mediating between the physical and digital world.

 We hope that this will be an efficient and approachable design to build process for all.

-This project is part of an Industrial Design Capstone (Senior) Project through Jefferson University, East Falls Campus in Philadelphia, Pennsylvania.
+This project was part of an Industrial Design Capstone (Senior) Project through Jefferson University, East Falls Campus in Philadelphia, Pennsylvania.
+Progress is ongoing.

 Using open ended molds based on these reference modules, complex assemblies can be easily communicated, understood and manufactured.